World Cup workers threaten strike - afraid of ICE

 Jennifer Li, a researcher at Georgetown University Law Center and head of the Dignity 2026 network, which aims to protect workers and others during the World Cup, believes ICE's presence is wrong.

-"In parts of the country with a lot of immigrants, this has a deterrent effect.
-People don't want to go to work, and don't want to be out in public unless they have to."
+"In parts of the country with many immigrants, this has a deterrent effect.
+People don't want to go to work and don't want to be out in public unless they have to."

-She does not see ICE's presence as primarily a problem for the hundreds of thousands of visitors.
+She does not see the presence of the immigration police as a problem primarily for the hundreds of thousands of visitors.

 "But it is the residents who have no choice when the World Cup comes to them.
 That means a dramatic increase in law enforcement.
 At the same time, people have to get to work, travel by public transport and so on.
 We are worried about those living in the cities that FIFA can make no promises about when it comes to ICE."